dexterklui/notes/Computer/Java/threading.md

 # Threading

-## Concurrent Programming
+## Multi-Threading Programming

-Concurrent programming (Multi-Threading) is sharing the same CPU resource (e.g. same cores).
-Parallel programming is using different resources.
+### Concurrent, Parallel and Multi-threading

+**_Multi-threading programming_** is a programming technique that allows a single process to have multiple threads of execution.
+It allows a program to perform multiple tasks simultaneously.

+**_Concurrent computing_** is a form of computing in which several computations are executed during overlapping time periods - concurrently - instead of sequentially (one completing before the next starts).

+**_Parallel programming_** is a programming technique that dedicates a separate CPU to each thread of execution.

+In multi-threading, CPU cores switch between threads, giving the illusion that a single core is executing multiple threads simultaneously.

+### CPU Registers and Context Switch

-Register is the CPU memory.
-Context switch is the process of saving the current state of the CPU and loading the state of another process.
+**_Register_** is the CPU memory. **_Context switch_** is the process of saving the current state of the CPU and loading the state of another process.
 (Register stores the states)

 A thread has its own program counter, thread id, register and stack.